Satisfactory Academic Progress

 Regaining Eligibility After Financial Aid Termination

-- Submit in writing an explanation of why he/she was unable to meet or maintain the academic progress requirements that describes the illness or emergency explaining its impact on the student's performance.
+- Submit in writing an explanation of why he/she was unable to meet or maintain the academic progress requirements, describing the emergency circumstance and its impact on the student's performance.
+The student must also explain how the extenuating circumstance has been resolved so that future academic work will not be impacted.

-All appeals should be submitted to the Appeal Committee in the financial aid office, no later than 30 calendar days from notice of student financial aid termination.
-Decisions are based on the information provided by the student and a review of the student academic record.
+All appeals should be submitted via the Financial Aid Portal, no later than 60 calendar days from the start of the semester following SAP termination.
+Decisions are based on the information provided by the student and a review of the student’s academic record.
 All decisions made by the appeal committee are final.